 It all depends on your objectives and the message you want to convey to your stakeholders.
 Generally speaking, you may be dealing with two core target audiences:

 - For internal communications: in this case, video is used to convey a message in an attractive way within your company.
 It is, therefore, aimed at the people who work there — your employees.
 The aims?
 To develop a sense of company culture, to highlight your best talents, to streamline communication between colleagues and create real cohesion in the workforce.
+Have you thought about sending videos in an email?

 - For external communications: here, a corporate video would be aimed at your professional partners, shareholders and suppliers, but also at your prospects and potential candidates.
 The idea?
 To enhance the employer brand, attract new talent, increase engagement among your employees... and generate leads by helping your potential customers to get to know you better.